Uti possidetis

-In the early modern era some European states, when dealing with other European states, used the phrase to justify the acquisition of territory by occupation.
+In the early modern era, some European states, when dealing with other European states, used the phrase to justify the acquisition of territory by occupation.
 There was no universally agreed rule and, for example, Portugal applied it more ambitiously than Spain.
-Despite that, there is no doubt that important polities, such as Brazil, have been established on that interpretation.
+Despite that, there is no doubt that important polities, such as Brazil, were established on that interpretation.
 It was also a generally accepted rule about the interpretation of peace treaties.
 A peace treaty was presumed to give each party a permanent right to the territory it occupied at the conclusion of hostilities, unless the contrary was expressly stipulated.
 Whether this rule has survived in the international regime following the creation of the United Nations must be doubtful.
 This usage is sometimes called uti possidetis de facto.

-In recent times uti possidetis refers to a doctrine for drawing international boundaries.
-When colonial territories achieve independence, or when a polity breaks up e.g. Yugoslavia, then, in default of a better rule, the old administrative boundaries between the new states ought to be followed.
+In recent times, uti possidetis refers to a doctrine for drawing international boundaries.
+When colonial territories achieve independence, or when a polity breaks up (e.g., Yugoslavia), then, in default of a better rule, the old administrative boundaries between the new states ought to be followed.
 This doctrine, which has its critics, is sometimes called uti possidetis juris.